UriosteguiM12/cmpm-121-f25-marina/README.md

 2. Under "Source", select "GitHub Actions"
 3. The workflow will automatically deploy on pushes to the `main` branch
 4. Your site will be published at `https://<your-github-username>.github.io/<repository-name>/`

+## Changes Made

+- Inside the event handler for every time the button is clicked, counter now increments by 1
+- To update the HTML, we set the counterElement to counter as a string so that it is properly read